REG - 30.01.11 Workers' Compensation Regulation

 The purpose of this regulation is to ensure that all eligible employees who experience a work related injury or illness receive appropriate medical care and equitable benefits as provided under the Workers' Compensation Act and the Workers' Compensation of the State Personnel Policy.

 Workers' Compensation provides benefits to employees who are injured or contract occupational diseases while carrying out the duties and responsibilities of their employment.
 The University handles all claims for Workers' Compensation.
 This regulation sets forth responsibilities for processing and monitoring Workers' Compensation claims and procedures for properly filing a claim for Workers' Compensation.
-Such claims should be submitted to the Business & Auxiliary Services’ Risk Management Department.
+Such claims should be submitted to the Office of Budget and Financial Planning Risk Management Department.